The Skylarks (South African vocal group)

 The Skylarks were an all-woman South African band of the 1950s, founded by Miriam Makeba.

+The original lineup comprised Makeba and Johanna Radebe, Mary Rabotapi, and Mummy Girl Nketle.
+Later, Helen Van Rensburg and Abigail Kubheka replaced Radebe.

-At one time they were the most popular black singing band in the country.
+At one time they were the most popular Black singing band in the country.
 They also recorded and played as The Sunbeams.
 They played a blend of South African music and jazz.